lmasello/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview
-This repository contains my solution for the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This project's goal consists of solving a [Simultaneous localization and mapping (SLAM)](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) problem to locate a robot using a two-dimensional [particle filter](https://en.wikipedia.org/wiki/Monte_Carlo_localization).
+The robot contains a map of its location and receives initial noisy GNSS estimates.
+For each sampling step, the robot predicts its position using the yaw rate and velocity information, and then enhances the estimation using sensor measurements and map landmarks.
+As a result, the final estimations are much more accurate than the ones provided by the GNSS.

 [//]: # (Image References)
 [example1]: ./img/example.gif "Video showing the the best particle's sensed positions."

-The following video shows the best particle's sensed positions, along with the corresponding map ID associations.
-It can be observed how the green laser sensors from the car (ground truth) nearly overlap the blue laser sensors from the particle.
+The following animation shows the best particle's sensed positions, along with the corresponding map ID associations.
+It can be observed how the green laser sensors from the car (ground truth) nearly overlap the blue laser sensors from the particle filter (estimation).

 ![Video showing the the best particle's sensed positions][example1]

+## Project instructions
+The project complies with Udacity's list of [rubric points](https://review.udacity.com/#!/rubrics/1965/view) required to pass the project.

 ---
 ## Original README